-Sickness benefit: The benefit is equal to 65% of average weekly insurable earnings in the 13 weeks before the onset of incapacity.
-The benefit is payable from the first day of incapacity for up to 26 weeks; for up to 52 weeks with at least 75 weeks of paid or credited contributions in the last 3 years.
+Sickness benefit: The benefit is equal to 65% of average weekly covered earnings.
+The benefit is paid from the first day of incapacity for up to 26 weeks; for up to 52 weeks with at least 75 weeks of paid or credited contributions in the last 3 years.